Menopause Heart Health

 When first experienced, heart palpitations can be unsettling and can often catch you by surprise.
 You may suddenly become acutely aware of your heart beating, which can feel irregular or like it’s beating faster than your usual heartbeat.
 Some women describe it as a fluttering sensation, while others feel like their heart is racing almost out of control.
 Palpitations can last anywhere from a few seconds to several minutes and may coincide with other menopausal symptoms such as hot flushes, night sweats, dizziness, or breathlessness.

-As with most things during menopause, these palpitations are caused by fluctuating estrogen levels, which can influence the heart's electrical impulse pathways.
+As with most things during menopause, these palpitations are caused by fluctuating estrogen levels, which can influence the heart’s electrical impulse pathways.
 While palpitations might feel alarming, they are typically harmless.
-However, if you have any concerns, it's always best to seek advice from your healthcare professional.
+However, it’s important to note that these symptoms can sometimes be indicative of underlying heart disease.
+If you have any concerns, it’s always best to seek advice from your healthcare professional.

 When Should I Be Concerned?